 Your pick must never stop moving through this exercise (and must never come away from the strings).
 There is a consistent up and down movement with the pick.

 When you ascend, you are making 3 downstrokes (using ONE hand movement, without stopping after each downstroke).
 When descending, you are making 3 upstrokes (using ONE hand movement, without stopping after each upstroke).
 The picking hand motion is critical in order to play arpeggios well.

-Another thing you need to worry about here is extraneous string noise that may occur from the lower in pitch strings.
-This can be taken care of using the thumb muting technique.
+Another thing you must pay attention to here is extraneous string noise that may occur from the lower in pitch strings (the ones you are not playing).
+This noise can be avoided by using your picking hand's thumb to rest on the strings you are not playing.